TRANSFORMATION

 The Group’s dedication to a holistic 20-year transformation journey culminated in Sea Harvest being named the Most Empowered fishing and food company on the Johannesburg Stock Exchange (JSE) in a special report about the empowerment credentials of JSE-listed companies, which was published by a South African media house in partnership with independent rating and research companies in November 2018.

-SMME DEVELOPMENT
+SMME & ENTERPRISE DEVELOPMENT

-In 2018, Sea Harvest co-founded a R100 million South African Fisheries Development Fund to support small, medium and micro enterprises (SMMEs) in the small-scale fishing sector.
+In 2018, Sea Harvest co-founded the South African Fisheries Development Fund to support small, medium and micro enterprises (SMMEs) in the small-scale fishing sector.
 Through the Fund it provides marketing assistance, vessels and assets, management expertise, training and mentoring, and processing of fish to promote enterprise development.
 The primary objective of the Fund is to transform the fishing industry from the ground up by assisting smaller quota holders and small-scale fishers in catching their quotas, processing their catch, and accessing markets.
 For more information on the Fund and its activities go to https://fisheriesfund.co.za/en/.

 CORPORATE SOCIAL INVESTMENT

 Sea Harvest, through its not-for-profit company and registered public benefit organisation, the Sea Harvest Foundation NPC, is committed to sharing its wealth with the communities in which it operates.
+The Group believes that the quality of its stakeholder relationships can be attributed to a willingness to engage openly and honestly, as well as understand and respond to stakeholders’ expectations

 EDUCATION & YOUTH DEVELOPMENT